Melanie Hamilton: 1864

 A month later Rhett informs Melanie and Scarlett what has happened to Ashley: he has been wounded in conflict, captured, and is being held in a prisoner camp in Rock Island, Illinois.
 The women receive the news with mixed feelings.
 Their loved one is still alive but for how long is questionable.
 Rock Island's reputation among the Confederates was no better than that of Andersonville among the Federals; only one quarter of the prisoners held there have ever returned home.
 The rest die from smallpox, pneumonia and typhus, among other diseases.

 Melanie's pregnancy continues even though her health is frail.
 She is put on bed rest for most of the third trimester of her pregnancy.
 General William Tecumseh Sherman's troops begin to approach Atlanta.
 Because of this, Aunt Pittypat and Uncle Peter flee to relatives in Macon, Georgia, and Melanie is left in Scarlett's care.
 A short while later, Melanie goes into labor.
 At this time, however, General Sherman is beginning to wage battle with the Home Guard.
 Scarlett sends her slave, Prissy, to find help, but is unable to find any for various reasons.
 Scarlett and Prissy are then left no choice but to deliver Melanie's baby themselves.
 The delivery is very difficult due to Melanie's health and small build.
+As Scarlett did, Melanie names her son Beauregard, or Beau for short, after Ashley's leading general, Pierre Beauregard.

 After her son is born, Melanie and Scarlett make a difficult, dangerous journey to Scarlett's home Tara.
-There, Melanie, her son Beau, Scarlett, and Wade live with Scarlet's father, two sisters, and few remaining house slaves.
+There, Melanie, Beau, Scarlett, and Wade live with Scarlet's father, two sisters, and few remaining house slaves.
 They face much hardship, living in near-constant starvation.